Skip to main content

 If you or someone you know needs help with day-to-day living because of illness or disability, this webpage acts as a signposting service to where you can get support.

-Use our A-Z directory to find services based on the issue you need help with.
+Use our A-Z directory to find services based on the issue or area you need help with.

 Contact the ‘Single Point of Access’ to speak to someone about adult social care or safeguarding issues in North East Lincolnshire on: 01472 256 256.